Yes, Cavalier Homes has a great range of upgrade inclusion options available for you to choose from.

 Yes, our new home designs at Cavalier Homes are flexible and can be modified.
 However, with our large range of pre-designed custom options most of our customers find we already have a pre-drawn solution for them, that has been designed with cost effectiveness, form and function in mind.

-Q: Do I need a section 32 or the developer’s guidelines?
+Do I need a Vendor Information Form or the developer’s guidelines?

-When you purchased your block of land, you should have been provided with a Section 32 which is a legal document detailing the terms and conditions relating to the land block.
+When you purchased your section, you should have been provided with a Section 32 which is a legal document detailing the terms and conditions relating to the land block.
 You are required to provide this document to Cavalier Homes, along with any special requirements stated by the Developer for your land.

 There are five main factors to consider.